 In my non-work hours I enjoy family activities, reading, trail walking/biking and watching my kids grow up.
 I started commuting by bike this year and we do a lot of biking as a family.
-My daughter will be a freshman at University of North Carolina Chapel Hill in August and my son will be a high school junior.
+My daughter is a freshman at University of North Carolina Chapel Hill and my son is a high school junior.